 As of January 2017, single-family homeowners paid an average of $1,000 annually for their water, while apartment dwellers shelled out a steep $700 per year.
 How can you conserve water to reduce these expenses?

-According to the Grace Communications Foundation, toilets typically use the most water in a residence.
-In fact, your daily flushes make up for roughly 28 percent of your total water usage.
+According to the Grace Communications Foundation, toilets typically use the most water in residence.
+Your daily flushes make up for roughly 28 percent of your total water usage.
 Did you know that older toilets (those made before 1995) can use between 3 and 7 gallons per flush?
 Upgrading to a modern and eco-friendly toilet can reduce the gallons per flush to a figure as low as 1.28.

 If you can’t switch out the toilet, installing a tank bank or float booster can save you up to 10 gallons a day.
 You can also place a heavy object like a large rock into your tank to take the place of some water.

-For most households, showering is the third greatest water expense, hovering around 19 percent of your bill.
+For most households, showering is the third highest water expense, hovering around 19 percent of your bill.
 Here are some quick shower facts.
-The average shower lasts around 8 minutes.
+The average shower lasts about 8 minutes.
 Also, the typical shower head has a water flow rate of 2.1 gallons per minute, resulting in 17.2 gallons used in the average shower.

 If you start adopting water-friendly shower habits, you can save on your bill.
 For example, by turning off your water when shampooing, shaving, or using conditioner, you can reduce a few gallons during your shower.
 If you prefer a continual water flow, consider setting a timer to limit your showers to 5 minutes or less.